CyberIOps/auto_url_scheme/README.md

-# auto_url_scheme
-Automatic completion of the scheme in URLs

-Complete the scheme of the URLs and allow selecting the previous domain and TLD.
 # URL Scheme Completer

 This script processes a list of paths from a text file and generates complete URLs by appending a specified domain and scheme (`http`).
 The resulting URLs are saved in an output file.